chriskeraly/lumopt/README.md

 ## Install

-Make sure you have the latest version of Lumerical installed, and that lumapi (the python api) works
+Make sure you have the latest version of Lumerical installed (it won't work correctly with older versions), and that lumapi (the python api) works

 ```bash
 cd your/install/folder/